digiltd/oh-rtd-test/Z-Wave-Binding.md

 The snapshot version of the binding can be downloaded, together with the rest of openhab, from the [cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/) page.

+**NOTE:** There is an issue with using the RPi with the zwave binding - see the known issues below.

 ## Supported controllers

 The binding supports all controllers that implement the Z-Wave Serial API.
 A list of confirmed supported controllers is